-Our practitioner in Wolverhampton is Patrick Hyde.
-Patrick qualified as a Chartered Physiotherapist in 1997, he has over 21 years experience and with a Masters degree in Back care management.
+At WLTSC our lead physio therapy practitioner is Patrick Hyde.
+Patrick qualified as a Chartered Physiotherapist in 1997, he has over 21 years experience and a Masters degree in Back care management.

 You can benefit from physiotherapy at any time in your life.
-Physiotherapy helps with back pain or sudden injury, managing long-term medical condition such as asthma, and in preparing for childbirth or a sporting event.
+Physiotherapy helps with sports injuries, back pain or sudden injury, managing long-term medical conditions such as asthma, and help prepare for a sporting event.

 MEET THE TEAM